act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-box-shadow-66e9f0.md

 - This rule assumes that any change in font is sufficiently distinguishable, and that fonts are loaded when they are present.
 - This rule assumes that if multiple colors are used in the visible text nodes of the _ancestor_ element then color can not be a distinguishing factor.
 - This rule assumes that if `box-shadow` is used in the different visible text nodes of the _ancestor_ element then `box-shadow` can not be a distinguishing factor.
-- This rule assumes that if `border` is used in the different visible text nodes of the _ancestor_ element then `border` can not be a distinguishing factor.

 ## Accessibility Support